 A common practice is to estimate user stories using a ‘story points’ system, which supports relative estimation.
 Estimates help understand the overall capacity of the team (called ‘velocity’) as future iterations can be planned based on learnings from past iterations.
-E.g. if a team finished an average of 42 story points over the past few iterations, it can be assumed that they will be able to finish 42 story points in the next iteration.
+For example, if a team finished an average of 42 story points over the past few iterations, it can be assumed that they will be able to finish 42 story points in the next iteration.

 It is the team that is doing the estimation, and it is normally done as a group activity to make sure that all aspects of the user story are taken into consideration.

 User stories are decomposed using a technique called “story splitting.”
 Using this technique, a single story is split into two or more smaller, or narrower, stories.
 The resulting stories should still satisfy the INVEST criteria and provide user value when implemented.

 From a technical implementation viewpoint, stories should always be split “vertically” through the technology stack – not horizontally.
 Each resulting story still implements user functionality and can still be deployed independently of the other stories.